src-d/jgit-spark-connector/_examples/pyspark/pyspark-shell-classifying-languages.md

 This example uses the pyspark-shell to show how to classify blobs by their language with `classify_languages()`.

 Making use of the `engine` object, it retrieves repositories to get all blobs from the `HEAD` references from them.
-After that, a call to `classify_languages()` function detects the language for each file to show them in the aggregated column `lang` beside the selected columns `file_hash` and `path`.
+After that, a call to `classify_languages()` function detects the language for each file to show them in the aggregated column `lang` beside the selected columns `blob_id` and `path`.

 Launch pyspark-shell, replacing `[version]` with the [latest engine version](http://search.maven.org/#search%7Cga%7C1%7Ctech.sourced):
 ```sh